rethRed/base-event-sourcing-nestjs/README.md

 	"username":"any_username"
 }
 ```
-you can log in to the database using the credentials on ´.env´ file and look for the table `event_sourcing`, you will see when you create a user, an event is generated.
+you can log in to the database using the credentials on `.env` file and look for the table `event_sourcing`, you will see when you create a user, an event is generated.